AnyNodes/EthStorage-bot/README.md

 cp config_sample.json config.json
 ```

-Next, edit `config.json` to include your Telegram bot token, chat ID, and any other relevant configuration.
+2. Edit `config.json` to include your Telegram bot token, chat ID, and any other relevant configuration.
+   - `node_name`: in case you have more than one nodes and want to distinguish them, give it a name on your own.
+If you only have one node, leave it empty.
+   - `check_mining_power`: if the mining power of your node is always less than 100%, you may not want to receive the mining power alert frequently, then just set this parameter to `false`.
+You will only receive alert when `succeeded` is greater than 0.

-Ensure the script is executable:
+4. Ensure the script is executable:

 ```bash
 chmod +x ./es_bot.sh